Vera User Guide

 Vera partitions

-There are three public partitions (queues) on Vera which allow access to the public nodes.
+There are several partitions (queues) on Vera which allow access to the public nodes.

 The scheduler follows policies to ensure that one user does not dominate the machine.
 Jobs receive a priority based on the Fair Tree algorithm.
 When the top priority job will not fit, SLURM will try to schedule the next highest priority job.
 There are also limits to the number of nodes and cores a user can simultaneously use.
 Scheduling policies are always under review to ensure best turnaround for users.